First-Time Felony Charge: What Actually Happens

 TL;DR

-Roughly 33% of first-time felony defendants are not convicted — through dismissals, diversions, or reduced charges.
+Roughly 33% of first-time felony defendants are not convicted (Bureau of Justice Statistics).
+Through dismissals, diversions, or reduced charges.
 First-time offenders often qualify for diversion programs or deferred adjudication that can keep a felony off your permanent record.
 The first 30 days after arrest are the most important: evidence preservation deadlines, motion filing windows, and diversion program eligibility all start running from your arrest date.

 You're 23 years old and just got arrested for the first time.
 Or you're 45 with a clean record and something went terribly wrong one night.
 Or you're a mother of two who made a mistake and now you're staring at the word "FELONY" on a piece of paper with your name on it.